eye-division/lucytennyson-yoga/classes.md

 #### Autumn term 2018 (weekly until Christmas, no classes 22-24 Oct)

-You can drop into any of my classes, or start at any time during the term, and beginners are welcome to all.
+You can drop into any of my classes (at St Ethelwolds check first if there is a space), or start at any time during the term, and beginners are welcome to all.
 The cost is &pound;10 drop-in.
 You can buy a pass for each term which works out at &pound;8 per class.
 I also offer a substantial discount to your son or daughter if they are in full-time education and they come along with you.

 #### **MONDAY**